adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 4/1/21

+* If you are using jupyter on a server, and if you want to render an html file in the notebook, the file needs to be in your current directory from where notebook was opened.
+It does not have access to any upper level directory for security reasons.

+## 3/1/21

+* NA

 ## 2/1/21

 * NA